15 Expats Talk about Health Insurance and Healthcare in Bolivia

 We asked people if they have access to good medical care in Bolivia.
 They wrote:

 "Healthcare services in Bolivia are generally limited and of low quality.
 The country has a shortage of medical personnel and a lack of modern medical equipment.
 Access to healthcare is also limited due to the country's rural geography and poverty.
-The government has made efforts to improve healthcare services, such as providing free healthcare to children and pregnant women, but there is still much room for improvement," remarked one expat in Bolivia.
+The government has made efforts to improve healthcare services, such as providing free healthcare to children and pregnant women, but there is still much room for improvement," explained one expat living in Bolivia.

 About the Author